 Moreover, push notifications can be divided by:

-Most of the product pushes are triggered, that is, when a trigger occurs due to user actions, then all events in product analytics are taken from the table above in product analytics.
+Most of the product pushes are triggered, that is, when a trigger occurs due to the user’s actions, all events in the product analytics are taken from the table mentioned above in the product analytics.

-Marketing push notifications can be triggered—for example, a user has unsubscribed, and we immediately give him a discount.
-They can also be manual: for example, we will send a notification to all our London users about a discount on products in an offline store.
+Marketing push notifications can be triggered, like when a user has unsubscribed, and we immediately give them a discount.
+They can also be manual: for example, we can send a notification to all our London users about a discount on certain products in an offline store.

 Like many things in the Apple ecosystem for developers, working directly with APNS isn’t exactly easy and convenient.
 There are both technical tasks (push queue, sending speed, etc.) and purely product ones: you will have to match the user and his push token yourself.

 The usual scheme is to use a provider to send push notifications and access them from your server through a convenient SDK/API.
 Examples of such services are AWS SNS and Firebase Cloud Messaging.
 FCM has a common Android system and shipping and delivery analytics, which is a nice addition.